mathalro/mathalro/README.md

 ### Journey

-<sub>The strikethrough only means that the technology you use does not changes your journey, your results talk for yourself.
-But do not get me wrong, quality is indispensable in anything you do and in anything you use.</sub>
+<sub><sub>The strikethrough only means that the technology you use does not changes your journey, your results talk for yourself.
+But do not get me wrong, quality is indispensable in anything you do and in anything you use.</sub></sub>

 *Studying*